 The World War I has dramatically touched the Armenian nation in Turkey.
-Seen as a potentially traitorous fifth column, the Turkish Armenian community has been identified by the Ottoman government as the internal enemy and, in order to avoid further problems with this enemy, the Ottoman state has decided to relocate the Armenians in Syria and Mesopotamia.
+Seen as a potentially traitorous fifth column, the Turkish Armenian community has been identified by the Ottoman government as the internal enemy and, in order to avoid further problems with this enemy, the Ottoman state has decided to relocate the Armenian community to Syria and Mesopotamia.

 According to modern estimates, it is believed that up to three-quarters of the entire Ottoman Armenian population (up to 1.5 million persons) died as a direct consequence of this ethnic-based punitive initiative.
 Regarded as a Genocide by the Armenians, the brutal destruction of the Ottoman Armenian community represented the main argument for the establishment of an Armenian safe haven.

-In this context, in 1919, at the Paris Peace Conference, the Armenian political elite has claimed, after the creation of a small Armenian republic in Eastern Armenia, sovereignty over all of the Armenian lands and the establishment of an independent and united Armenian state « from sea to sea ».
+In this context, in 1919, at the Paris Peace Conference, the Armenian political elite has claimed, after the creation of a small Armenian republic in Eastern Armenia (former Russian-controlled Armenia), sovereignty over all of the Armenian lands and the establishment of an independent and united Armenian state « from sea to sea ».

-At the end of the 20th Century, the decline and then the disappearance of the Soviet Union have substantially modified the nature of the relations between the new Republic of Armenia and the Armenians from the neighboring countries and, nolens volens, the "Armenian question" reappeared on the Armenian Government’s agenda.
+At the end of the 20th Century, the decline and then the disappearance of the Soviet Union had to substantially modify the nature of the relations between the Armenian State and the Armenians from the neighboring countries and, nolens volens, the "Armenian question" reappeared on the Armenian Government’s agenda.

-In Azerbaijan, for example, the Armenians from the predominantly Armenian-populated region of Nagorno-Karabakh claimed the union with the Armenia and, after a civil war, they managed to establish a de facto independent state, the "Republic of Artsakh," as a first step toward reunification.
-The Armenia endorsed a popular vote by the residents of Karabakh to decide their future, but the final status of the region has to be determined later.
+In Azerbaijan, for example, the Armenians from the predominantly Armenian-populated region of Nagorno-Karabakh claimed the reunion with the Armenia and, after a civil war, they managed to establish a de facto independent state, the "Republic of Artsakh," as a first step toward reunification.
+The Armenia endorsed a popular vote by the residents of Karabakh to decide their future, but the final status of the region had to be determined later.
 However, the situation is still confused in the region: at the end of September 2020, the Azerbaijan’s Government retook the military initiative against the Armenian rebels from Nagorno-Karabakh and, after less than two months of clashes, the "Republic of Artsakh” lost almost 3/4 of its prewar claimed territories....